kean/Nuke/README.md

 #### Placeholders, Transitions and More

-Nuke extends image view with an `options` property (`ImageViewOptions`) which can be used to customize and way image is loaded and displayed in an image view.
-You can provide a placeholder and select one of built-in transitions or provide a custom one.
+Nuke extends image view with an `options` property (`ImageViewOptions`) which can be used to customize the way images are loaded and displayed.
+You can provide a placeholder, select one of the built-in transitions or provide a custom one:

 ```swift
 imageView.options.placeholder = UIImage(named: "placeholder")